sergmain/mhbp/README.md

 1. Re-log in with created account

-2. Explore the interface or continue with documentation at [TODO]
+2. Explore the interface or continue with documentation at https://github.com/sergmain/mhbp/wiki/Table-of-content